Act now on climate change or see costs soar, White House says

 The report drew its conclusions from 16 economic studies that modeled the costs of climate change.
 It was released as the U.S. Environmental Protection Agency holds public hearings on its plan to cut carbon emissions from power plants - the centerpiece of Obama's climate action plan.

+The White House and environmental groups have pushed back against that argument.

-Last month, a bipartisan report commissioned by former New York City Mayor Michael Bloomberg, former U.S. Treasury Secretary Henry Paulson and environmentalist Tom Steyer forecast a multibillion-dollar price tag for climate costs, such as property losses from storms, declining crop yields and soaring power bills during heatwaves.
+Last month, a bipartisan report commissioned by former New York City Mayor Michael Bloomberg, former Secretary of the Treasury Henry Paulson and environmentalist Tom Steyer forecast a multibillion-dollar price tag for climate costs such as property losses from storms, declining crop yields and soaring power bills during heat waves.

-At a Senate budget committee hearing on Tuesday examining the costs of not addressing climate change, Republican Senator Jeff Sessions said the United States must also weigh the consequences of acting on climate.

-"Inaction costs may be real, but certainly they are distant and somewhat uncertain," said Sessions, the top Republican on the panel.

-U.S. Energy Secretary Ernest Moniz is set to announce actions by his department to reduce methane emissions from the natural gas transmission and distribution system, along with partnerships and "stakeholder commitments," the White House said.
+Energy Secretary Ernie Moniz is set to announce actions by his department to reduce methane emissions from the natural gas transmission and distribution system, along with partnerships and "stakeholder commitments," the White House said.

 This fall, the administration is set to propose new rules to cut methane emissions from oil and gas wells on public lands, and also will decide whether to propose regulations to address emissions from operations on private land, said Dan Utech, special assistant to the president for energy and climate change.

-The administration also will announce partnerships with IBM Corp, Amazon.com Inc, Microsoft Corp, Coca-Cola Co and others to use data to help make agriculture and food production more resilient to climate change, the White House said.

-(Additional reporting by Ayesha Rascoe; Editing by Steve Orlofsky and G Crosse)
+The administration also will announce partnerships with IBM , Amazon, Microsoft, Coca Cola and others to use data to help make agriculture and food production more resilient to climate change, the White House said.
+(Reporting by Roberta Rampton; Editing by Steve Orlofsky)